andrewcbancroft/datadaylife-blog/_posts/2017-12-15-and-then-there-was-data.md

 Most software exists to acquire...*data*.

+# Data:  Still a means, but closer to the end
-Data is one stage closer to the final "end" goal, which is to have the ability to know with some confidence what we should do *next*.
+I believe data is one stage closer to the final goal.
+Data allows gives us the ability to decide with some confidence what we should do *next*, based on what we (or machines) have learned from it.

+And ss *I* learn, I intend to chronicle my thoughts and discoveries from day to day, and time to time, right here on dataday.life.